pnomolos/lazy_csv/README.md

  * any occurences of :comment_regexp or :row_sep will be stripped from the first line with the CSV header
  * any of the keys in the header line will be downcased, spaces replaced by underscore, and converted to Ruby symbols before being used as keys in the returned Hashes
  * you can not combine the :user_provided_headers and :key_mapping options
- * if the incorrect number of headers are provided via :user_provided_headers, exception SmarterCSV::HeaderSizeMismatch is raised
+ * if the incorrect number of headers are provided via :user_provided_headers, exception LazyCSV::HeaderSizeMismatch is raised

 #### NOTES on Key Mapping:
  * keys in the header line of the file can be re-mapped to a chosen set of symbols, so the resulting Hashes can be better used internally in your application (e.g. when directly creating MongoDB entries with them)
  * if you want to completely delete a key, then map it to nil or to '', they will be automatically deleted from any result Hash
  * if you have input files with a large number of columns, and you want to ignore all columns which are not specifically mapped with :key_mapping, then use option :remove_unmapped_keys => true

-#### NOTES on the use of Chunking and Blocks:
- * chunking can be VERY USEFUL if used in combination with passing a block to File.read_csv FOR LARGE FILES
- * if you pass a block to File.read_csv, that block will be executed and given an Array of Hashes as the parameter.
- * if the chunk_size is not set, then the array will only contain one Hash.
- * if the chunk_size is > 0 , then the array may contain up to chunk_size Hashes.
- * this can be very useful when passing chunked data to a post-processing step, e.g. through Resque

 #### NOTES on improper quotation and unwanted characters in headers:
  * some CSV files use un-escaped quotation characters inside fields.
 This can cause the import to break.
 To get around this, use the `:force_simple_split => true` option in combination with `:strip_chars_from_headers => /[\-"]/` .
 This will also significantly speed up the import.